what is a search query and how to make it work?

 Optimizing for Search Queries

-To optimize for search queries, businesses should:
+To effectively optimize for search queries, businesses should follow a few key strategies:

 Conclusion